-Kindergartner undergoes very rare robotic surgery at UCLADecember 24th, 2012 in Surgery
+Kindergartner undergoes very rare robotic surgery at UCLADecember 24th, 2012 by Susan Thomas in Surgery /

 Leonidas Hill recently made history at Mattel Children's Hospital UCLA, when the 5-year-old became the first pediatric patient in the western United States to undergo transoral robotic surgery (TORS)—a minimally invasive surgery performed with the help of a robot—to repair a rare congenital condition known as a laryngeal cleft.

 Mattel Children's Hospital UCLA is one of only a handful of medical centers in the country offering this type of surgery, which is rarely done on pediatric patients.
 The technology allows surgeons to perform the operation through the mouth of the patient, rather than in the traditional manner, which requires external incisions and the splitting of the patient's voice box.

 Hill was born with both a laryngeal cleft and a cleft lip/palate, defects that occur during embryonic development.
 The cleft is an extremely rare airway defect in the laryngo-tracheal wall, which results in an abnormal opening between the larynx and the esophagus.
 This allows food to get into the airways and even the lungs.